African-Robotics-Unit/sensor-logger/README.md

 Note that the values in the table could be out of date - when it doubt, look at the circuit and source code directly

 ## Software
 Programmed using the [platform.io](https://platformio.org/) extension in vs code.
 See the [platformio.ini](./platformio.ini) file for dependancies, but the extension should install everything for you

 The [`scripts/receive_comms.py`](./scripts/receive_comms.py) Python script has some demo code to receive data from the teensy, save it to a file and plot the result

+## Usage
+If you're working within a Git project, add using

+    git submodule add https://github.com/African-Robotics-Unit/sensor-logger sensor_logger

+(ie, rename it to `sensor_logger`, which is a more Python-friendly path name)

+Plug the teensy into a computer via USB

+Upload code by pressing `ctrl+alt+U` within VS Code (which makes PlatformIO build and upload the code to the teensy)

+Run the example Python script to receive data:

+    python scripts/receive_commms.py

+(Look at the script for required libraries, but it's basically just `matplotlib` and `pyserial`).
+Press `ctrl+C` when done, and you should see a plot!

 ## Contributing
-Please keep this repo alive! _Don't_ update the files with code specific to your project - either copy-paste and modify, or better yet, create a branch and work in there.
+Please keep this repo alive and consistent with the actual state of the sensor! _Don't_ update the files with code specific to your project - either copy-paste and modify, or better yet, create a branch and work in there.
 The `main` branch should be general purpose and simple to understand